Bob Sapp: Dynamite, ONE and Legend

 Sapp was scheduled to fight at K1 Dynamite!!
 2010.
 He was set to battle Shinichi Suzukawa on New Year's Eve in a Pancrase-style matchup, but pulled out at the last minute due to contract disputes.
 When questioned about Sapp's refusal to fight on the day of the event, FEG President Sadaharu Tanikawa asked, "Does anyone actually care?
 I don't know the reasons why, but we did our best to make him fight.
 He just said he didn't want to.
 This is typical [of Sapp]."
 Sapp claims he refused to fight after promoters were contracted to pay him $30,000 for the fight, but Tanikawa only offered him $15,000 after he arrived in Japan for the event.

 On February 11, 2012, Sapp debuted for the Asian ONE Fighting Championship promotion.
 He faced Rolles Gracie at ONE Fighting Championship: Battle of Heroes in Jakarta, Indonesia and lost via submission to strikes in the first round.

 Sapp fought in the main event of the Super Fight League's inaugural event, SFL 1, against James Thompson on March 11, 2012.
 Sapp tapped out due to a Thompson takedown that caused a leg injury to Sapp in the first round.

 He also fought Yōsuke Nishijima in Nishijima's retirement fight under kickboxing rules Legend 4 in Kumamoto, Japan on November 17, 2013.
 Sapp was dropped with a body shot, stood back up but was then finished with body shots followed by couple of right hooks.

 Sapp announced his retirement in April 2014 citing that he'd paid off big medical bills and will be retiring with several million dollars in savings (including money doing work outside of fights).

-Returning to kickboxing after a nearly two-year hiatus, Sapp appeared at Fight Night Saint Tropez on August 4, 2017 in Saint Tropez, France.
+Returning to kickboxing after a nearly two-year hiatus, Sapp appeared at Fight Night Saint Tropez on August 4, 2017, in Saint Tropez, France.
 He faced Greg Tony and lost the bout via TKO in the first round.

 On January 27, 2018, Sapp faced Selcuk Ustabasi at MFC 24.
 Sapp lost the bout via TKO in the first round.

 Rizin Fighting Federation

-Sapp had a rematch against Akebono with shoot boxing rules on December 31, 2015 at Rizin Fighting Federation Grand Prix event.
+Sapp had a rematch against Akebono with shoot boxing rules on December 31, 2015, at Rizin Fighting Federation Grand Prix event.
 Unlike his usual performances, he won the fight by technical decision.

 He returned in September 2018 at Rizin 13, where he fought former sumo Osunaarashi.
 Sapp received intense striking during the first round and was taken down at the second, but he reversed Osunaarashi as they fell and gained top position, from which he controlled the rest of the round.
 He went to dominate an uneventful last round for a unanimous decision and his first MMA win in nearly nine years.

 Boxing

-Sapp was said to go up against Mike Tyson in a 8 round exhibition boxing match, however no personal terms were agreed and Tyson fought Roy Jones Jr. instead.
+Sapp was said to go up against Mike Tyson in a 8-round exhibition boxing match, however no personal terms were agreed and Tyson fought Roy Jones Jr. instead.

+Clout MMA

+Sapp was scheduled to fight Piotr Piechowiak at Clout MMA 2: Omielańczuk vs. Bad Boy, but the bout was cancelled.